Ayla-Kulifaj/Ayla-Kulifaj/README.md

 ## Welcome,
-thank you for visiting.
+Thank you for visiting.
 I hope you find inspiration and resources here that ignite your curiosity and enhance your journey in the world of technology and innovation.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ayla-kulifaj)